 If a young person living in your house turns 18, they must get a working with children check.

 Contact your carer support worker before the young person’s birthday.
-The DHS Screening Unit will accept WWCC applications for young people in your household when they are aged 17.6 months so that they can be finalised prior to their 18th birthday.
+The DHS Screening Unit will accept WWCC applications for young people in your household 14 years and over.
 Your carer support worker will be able to help the young person to submit a WWCC application.